 - Decreases in their perceptions of their child's social isolation (no other child behaviors changed significantly).

-The RCSDF was proof of concept; after seeing favorable evaluation results, IAALS and partners moved the on-campus center into the community, staffing it with licensed professionals rather than graduate students, but still utilizing student help.
+The RCSDF was proof of concept; after seeing favorable evaluation results, IAALS and partners moved the on-campus center into the community, staffing it with licensed professionals rather than graduate students.
 The new center was renamed the Center for Out-of-Court Divorce (COCD).

-In September 2015, IAALS opened the Center for Out-of-Court Divorce (COCD), which was established as a free-standing, not-for-profit entity in the community, staffed by licensed, expert mental health professionals and lawyers.
+In September 2015, IAALS opened the Center for Out-of-Court Divorce, which was established as a free-standing, not-for-profit entity in the Denver community, staffed by licensed, expert mental health professionals and lawyers.

 COCD provided a multitude of services, including: